varnerlab/CHEME-5800-Labs-Fall-2025/labs/week-1/L1b/README.md

 * [Visual Studio Code](https://code.visualstudio.com) - a code editor that supports various programming languages and file formats.
 We'll use VSCode to write and edit code in the course.
 * [Anaconda](https://www.anaconda.com/products/individual) - a Python distribution that includes the [Jupyter Notebook](https://jupyter.org) and [JupyterLab](https://jupyterlab.readthedocs.io/en/stable/) interactive development notebook environments.

-After installing these tools, our stretch goal is to test our installation by running a simple ["Hello World"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program written in Julia.
+__Stretch goal:__ After installing these tools, our stretch goal is to test our installation by running a simple ["Hello World"](https://en.wikipedia.org/wiki/%22Hello,_World!%22_program) program written in Julia.
 However, if we don't finish today, we'll do it in the next lab.

 Let's go!
 ___